grimmer0125/embedded-pydicom-react-viewer/README.md

 Using `uvicorn main:app --reload` is for development but we already have create react app built-in development live server.

-## Docker images - another testing way
+## Docker images

+Building from latest code is not working now and wait for fix. `yarn build` happens out of memory error when building, and it probably is due to WebAssembly decoder.

 ### Build a docker image to run (either on amd64 or arm64)